 top of page

-Rachel Weiswasser (b.
-1998) is a New York City–based painter.
-She started painting as a teenager after a visit to an art supply store in upstate New York with her dad, where she was drawn to chalk pastels and the way color could be layered—either blended into softness or left raw and broken.
+Rachel Weiswasser is a New York City based painter.
+She started painting as a teenager after a visit to an art supply store in upstate New York with her dad.
+She was drawn to chalk pastels and the way color could be layered, either blended into softness or left raw and broken.
 That early attention to material and color still shapes her approach.

 Weiswasser paints bodies, but not in a symbolic or idealized way.
-Her interest comes from personal experience: living with epilepsy and undergoing open-heart surgery, she became deeply aware of the body’s instability, fragility, and weight.
-Painting is her way of staying present with that—of giving form to sensation, memory, and physical presence that can’t always be described.
+Her interest comes from personal experience: living with epilepsy and undergoing open-heart surgery.
+She became deeply aware of the body’s instability, fragility, and weight.
+Painting is her way of staying present, giving form to sensation, memory, and physicality that cannot always be described.

-She works in oil using a pointillist approach, building forms through repeated dabs, marks, and layered patches of color.
-She usually begins with a reference, but detaches meaning by squinting at the image to reduce it to its basic shapes and tonal relationships.
-This allows her to bypass any learned associations and focus on what’s visually in front of her.
+She works in oil and uses a pointillist approach.
+She builds forms through repeated dabs, marks, and layered patches of color.
+Weiswasser paints abstracted realism, but detaches meaning by squinting at the image to reduce it to its basic shapes and tonal relationships.
+This allows her to bypass any learned associations and focus on what is visually in front of her.

-Her palette varies intentionally: sometimes she limits herself to just two or three colors; other times, she pushes herself to use every color available.
+Her palette varies intentionally: sometimes her parameters include working with two or three colors, other times she uses a multitude of colors.
 She avoids blending on the palette and instead lets colors mix optically on the canvas through layering.
-Forms often shift, fragment, or dissolve—less as a stylistic choice and more as a result of the painting process itself.
+Forms often shift, fragment, or dissolve.

 EDUCATION